nouani7/Screen-Capture-X/README.md

 Save images in PNG, JPG, or BMP with full control over quality and compression.

 ----------

+## **Screen Capture X – Capture Perfection in Every Pixel**

+**Screen Capture X** is a fast, intelligent, and precision-focused screenshot tool designed to make capturing your screen effortless and professional.
+Whether you need to document a workflow, share an idea, or save something important, Screen Capture X gives you the clarity and control you need — instantly.

 ### 💡 **Why Screen Capture X?**